Transfer Pricing in Rwanda

 Scope of Transfer Pricing

-In Rwanda, a PE refers to a fixed place of business where a person’s business is wholly or partially carried on.
+In Rwanda, PE refers to a fixed place of business where a person’s business is wholly or partially carried on.

 Types of Controlled Transactions